swcarpentry/training-course/_submissions/round-04/2/2013-04-10-assessment-questions-conditional-statements.md

 **Other notes**

-I found it hard when writing this not to feel like I was writing &#8220;trick&#8221; questions.
+I found it hard when writing this not to feel like I was writing "trick" questions.
 I also found myself thinking more of questions that *involved* conditionals more than *focussed* on them.

  [1]: http://teaching.software-carpentry.org/2013/03/28/concept-map-conditional-statements-python/ "Conditional statements in python"